IBM/data-prep-kit/README.md

 [clean up the cluster](../kfp/doc/setup.md#cleanup)

 ## Acknowledgements <a name = "acknowledgement"></a>
-Thanks to the [BigCode Project](https://github.com/bigcode-project), which served as the source for borrowing the code quality metrics.
+Thanks to the [BigCode Project](https://github.com/bigcode-project), which served as the source for borrowing few code quality metrics.